ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2024/vs-code-university-colour-palettes.md

   - Visual Studio Code
 ---

-"I like using different VS Code colour combinations.
-I designed a few based on some university colour schemes."
+I like using different VS Code colour combinations.
+I designed a few based on some university colour schemes.

 -- excerpt --